-If a student-athlete must miss school the day of an athletic contest, it will only be permissible if it is for a medical appointment, legal appointment, death in the family or at the discretion of the principal and/or Athletic Director.
-The student-athlete must present the Principal and/or Athletic Director with a written parent explanation of the absence or a signed note from the professional that you saw on the same day of that appointment in order to be possibly considered eligible to participate in the next contest.
+If a student-athlete must miss school the day of or the day following an athletic contest, it will only be permissible if it is for a medical appointment, legal appointment, death in the family or at the discretion of the principal and/or Athletic Director.
+The student-athlete must present the Principal and/or Athletic Director with a written parent explanation of the absence or with a signed note from the professional that you saw on the same day of that appointment in order to be possibly considered eligible to participate in the next contest.